Exhibition Page

 EDWARD WILLIAM GODWIN THE GODFATHER OF THE MODERN MOVEMENT.

 Edward.
-William, Godwin born in Bristol in 1833 a close friend of William Burgess, Oscar Wilde & James Mc Neil Whistler a collaborator with Whistler, & he also designed furniture & Interior's for Wilde & Whistler.
+William, Godwin born in Bristol in 1833 a close friend of William Burgess, Oscar Wilde and James Mc Neil Whistler a collaborator with Whistler, and he also designed furniture and Interior's for Wilde and Whistler.
 He lived out of wedlock with the most famous stage actress of the time Ellen Terry whom he had 2 children with something which was somewhat scandalous in those strict Victorian times.

-Godwin a true pioneer of his day, a revolutionary of his time the Godfather of the modern movement & a significant leader in the influence on domestic design, one of the first people to incorporate economy & hygiene into his furniture, his thinning designs using as little wood as appropriate yet making the piece as strong as possible, so even a maid could move the furniture on her own to clean behind & under & designed furniture without dust attracting area's so important in an age where disease was rife.
-His disbandment of clumsy or over ornate detailing his lean toward line & form in a purely Japanese style yet he never visited Japan, it is thought that he was most probably the first man in England to decorate his entire house in the Japanese style & drew part of his inspiration from 2 volumes of Hokusai's Mangwa from which he gained his knowledge of Japanese wood construction & he carefully studied original pieces on display at museums.
-At the same time he couldn't have failed to have been aware of the massive influx of Japanese items that were pouring in from the boats docking in Bristol from the far East in the 1850's & 60's.
+Godwin a true pioneer of his day, a revolutionary of his time the Godfather of the modern movement and a significant leader in the influence on domestic design, one of the first people to incorporate economy and hygiene into his furniture, his thinning designs using as little wood as appropriate yet making the piece as strong as possible, so even a maid could move the furniture on her own to clean behind and under and designed furniture without dust attracting area's so important in an age where disease was rife.
+His disbandment of clumsy or over ornate detailing his lean toward line and form in a purely Japanese style yet he never visited Japan, it is thought that he was most probably the first man in England to decorate his entire house in the Japanese style and drew part of his inspiration from 2 volumes of Hokusai's Mangwa from which he gained his knowledge of Japanese wood construction and he carefully studied original pieces on display at museums.
+At the same time he couldn't have failed to have been aware of the massive influx of Japanese items that were pouring in from the boats docking in Bristol from the far East in the 1850's and 60's.

 £POA.